-Featuring Marcia Invernizzi, Carole Prest, and Anne Hoover in a discussion about tutoring.
-These three experts discuss tutoring programs, tutor training, what the latest research tells us, and the different forms tutoring can take.
+Experts Marcia Invernizzi, Carole Prest, and Anne Hoover discuss tutoring programs, tutor training, what the latest research tells us, and the different forms tutoring can take.

 There is a lot to learn, but there's only so much time in the day — and even less in the school day.
 It's no wonder that kids sometimes need a little something more after the bell rings.
 There are a variety of tutoring programs out there to give kids the extra help they need — but how do you know which one to choose?
 In this webcast, three experts will discuss the hallmarks of a good tutoring program, characteristics of good tutor training, what the latest research tells us, and the different forms tutoring can take.